choudhary-sameer/JS-Projects/README.md

 # JS-Projects
-An attempt to learning JavaScript through bunch of projects.
+An attempt to learn JavaScript through bunch of projects.

+01. Betting Game: A very simple Slot Machine game to understand the basic concepts of JS.